 Not if you’re like the average driver, anyway.

-The average age of vehicles in the U.S. is 11.6 years and on average, people own their vehicles for nearly seven years, according to IHS Markit.
+The average age of vehicles in the U.S. is 11.6 years and on average, people own their vehicles for nearly 11 years, according to U.S. Energy Information Administration.

 Using these numbers, the typical driver will buy about nine vehicles between his or her 16th and 76th birthdays.

 The rarity of vehicle purchases amplifies the impact of each decision, especially when you consider how much time Americans spend in their cars.
 AAA found drivers clock an average of 290 hours per year behind the wheel.
 That’s the equivalent of about seven 40-hour work weeks.